ljrobins/mesdf/README.md

 ## Python
 See the quickstart section for a usage example.
-`help(pysdf)` will show more unimportant miscellaneous functions you may want to use (surface normal, area, etc.).
+`help(mesdf)` will show more unimportant miscellaneous functions you may want to use (surface normal, area, etc.).

 ### Copying
 By default, `SDF(verts, faces)` will copy the vertices/faces to ensure memory safety,